El Dorado (Shakira album): Commercial performance

-El Dorado debuted at number 15 on the US Billboard 200, with 29,000 album-equivalent units.
+El Dorado debuted at number 15 on the US Billboard 200, with 29,000 in the USA and 68,000 overall globally album-equivalent units.
 It was the sixth best-selling album of the week, selling 20,000 copies in its first week.
 The album debuted at number 2 on the Top Latin Albums chart, The album debuted at number-one on the Latin Pop Albums, becoming her seventh and holding the record for most number-one Latin Pop Albums among women.
 The album however topped the Top Latin Albums chart the following week, making it Shakira's sixth number 1 on the chart.
 El Dorado was also the biggest sales week for a Latin album in more than two years, with Gerardo Ortiz's Hoy Mas Fuerte (2015), being the last one to do so.
 It is also the best-selling Latin album for the first half year of 2017 in the US, with overall sales of 131,000 album-equivalent units.
 In Nielsen's 2017 year-end report, El Dorado is noted as having accumulated combined sales and track streams of 246,000 units in the United States.
 In May 2018, the album was certified nine-times platinum (Latin) in the country by the RIAA.
 In August 2018 Shakira received a plaque from Sony ATV Latin in Sunrise, Florida for achieving multiple number one singles throughout her career, and certifying the album as a Diamond record based on RIAA's Latin program.
 El Dorado ranks at No. 19 among the most successful Latin albums of the 2010s decade in the United States.

 In France El Dorado peaked at number 9, and by the end of 2017 the album sold over 33,000 copies.
 It was later certified Gold in the country for 50,000 copies sold.

-It also debuted at number 1 in the french-speaking part of Switzerland (Romandy), at number 92 in Australia and at number 54 in the United Kingdom, becoming her first Spanish album to chart in the former and her highest charting Spanish album in both countries.
-It entered the Spanish albums chart at number 2, at number 3 in Switzerland, at number 9 in France, at number 10 in Austria, at number 12 in Italy, at number 19 in Germany, at number 32 in Finland, and at number 20 in the Netherlands.